MarijaAvramovic/calculator/README.md

 - A function operate  is created that takes an operator and two numbers and then calls one of the basic functions on the numbers used swith.

-- Buttons created with a basic HTML, for each digit and operator (including =).
+- Buttons are created with a basic HTML, for each digit and operator (including =).

 - There is also a display for the calculator.
-Go ahead and fill it with some dummy numbers so it looks correct.

-- Add a “clear” button.
-16th btn

-- Create the functions that populate the display when you click the digit buttons.
-You should store the content of the display (the number) in a variable for use in the next step. new function on click add it in display and save the value

-- Make the calculator work!
-You’ll need to store the first and second numbers input by the user and then operate() on them when the user presses the = button, according to the operator that was selected between the numbers.

-- You should already have the code that can populate the display, so once operate has been called, update the display with the result of the operation.
+Showing dummy numbers.

+- The "clear” button erases all.
+Pressing “clear” wipes out any existing data.
+Make sure the user is really starting fresh after pressing “clear”.

+- Display value is stored as first number once user click on operator right after stored number is cleared making room for 2nd number.

+-  Operator is also stored in array as second element.

-This is the hardest part of the project.
-You need to figure out how to store all the values and call the operate function with them.
-Don’t feel bad if it takes you a while to figure out the logic.
+- I stored all the values in array and called the operate function with them.

-- Gotchas: watch out for and fix these bugs if they show up in your code:

-- Your calculator should not evaluate more than a single pair of numbers at a time.
-For example, this is how your calculator should function:
+- The calculator can not evaluate more than a single pair of numbers at a time.(For example:
 Enter a number (12).
 Enter an operator (+).
 Enter a second number (7).
 Enter a second operator (-).
 At this point, it should evaluate the initial pair of numbers (12 + 7), then display the result (19).
 Enter another number (1).
 Enter another operator or equals sign (=).
 At this point, it should use the previous result (19) as the first number, the operator (-), and the new number (1) to calculate the new equation 19 - 1.
 You should see the result (18) on the display.
-To see what this looks like in action, feel free to input the equation we just explained 12 + 7 - 1 = into this online calculator.
+To see what this looks like in action, feel free to input the equation we just explained 12 + 7 - 1 = into this online calculator.)

-- You should round answers with long decimals so that they don’t overflow the display.
+- The answers are rounded so long decimals don’t overflow the display.

-- Pressing = before entering all of the numbers or an operator could cause problems!
+- Pressing = before entering all of the numbers or an operator cis showing an error.

-- Pressing “clear” should wipe out any existing data.
-Make sure the user is really starting fresh after pressing “clear”.

-- Display a snarky error message if the user tries to divide by 0… and don’t let it crash your calculator!
+- If the user tries to divide by 0 it shows an error message.

-- Make sure that your calculator only runs an operation when supplied with two numbers and an operator by the user.
-Example: you enter a number (2), followed by an operator button (+).
-You press the operator button (+) a second consecutive time.
-Your calculator should not evaluate this as (2 + 2) and should not display the result (4).
-If consecutive operator buttons are pressed, your calculator should not run any evaluations, it should only take the last operator entered to be used for the next operation.
+-If consecutive operator buttons are pressed, the calculator will not run any evaluations, it will only take the last operator entered to be used for the next operation.

-- When a result is displayed, pressing a new digit should clear the result and start a new calculation instead of appending the digit to the existing result.
-Check whether this is the case on your calculator!
+- When a result is displayed, pressing a new digit will clear the result and start a new calculation instead of appending the digit to the existing result.

 ### Extra credit

-- Users can get floating point numbers if they do the math required to get one, but they can’t type them in yet.
-Add a . button and let users input decimals!
-Make sure you don’t let them type more than one though, like: 12.3.56.5.
-Disable the . button if there’s already a decimal separator in the display.
+- The button "." lets users input decimals.
+The btn is disabled if there’s already a decimal separator in the display.

-- Add a “backspace” button, so the user can undo their last input if they click the wrong number.
+- The “backspace” button is not functional yet

 - Add keyboard support!

-- time spent: 10hr
+- time spent: 12hr

-- Warning about eval() and new Function()
-Before you get started with the project, we need to cover a word of warning.
-- As you look into how to evaluate complex mathematical statements in JavaScript, you will likely come across the tantalizing eval() function.
-However, this function can be very dangerous and MDN does a good job documenting why you should never use eval!
-- You’ll need to build your own functions to evaluate expressions as part of this project.
-On the same note, when researching how to calculate expressions, you may encounter solutions that suggest that you return a new Function() that evaluates a string.
-Similarly to eval(), this should not be used due to potential pitfalls of evaluating insecure data.
-Besides, where’s the fun in solutions that do all the work for you?
-Let’s get to it!